Wedding and Engagement Gifts to Make with an Embroidery Machine

 A great gift for a couple is to embroider a personalized design that commemorates the day.
 Yes, I know it’s a bit risky, but there are so many versions of this project you can do, that I’m sure you can find a design that matches their style.
 Plus, when it has the couple’s name and wedding/engagement date on it, I’m sure that trumps whether it blends perfectly with the home decor style.

 I absolutely love this darling, whimsical tree design.
 All it takes is adding a bit of text for the couple’s initials, their name and the wedding date.
-You can probably add the text details right on your machine or use a basic digitizing program like Embrilliance or SewWhat-Pro to add these text elements to the design.
+You can probably add the text details right on your machine or use a basic embroidery design editing program like Embrilliance Essentials or SewWhat-Pro to add these text elements to the design.